Upcoming changes for this guidance

 - regard is given to whakapapa and the support of hapū and iwi, as whānau consider participants and prepare for the conference

-- whānau have a time and place to work through their whanaungatanga responsibilities and put forward their own plan for how to address concerns or offending
+- whānau have a time and place to work through their whanaungatanga responsibilities and put forward their own plan for how to address care and protection concerns, needs or wellbeing, or offending

-- ways to address the care and protection needs are considered.
+- ways to address the care and protection and assistance needs are considered.

 Family group conferencing practice standards